Tag Archive | Metro Goldwyn Mayer

 Jean “Baby” Harlow.
 Dead at 26.

-Mitzi Cummings at home with Jean Harlow, 1934.
-She would be dead three years later at just 26 from renal failure.
-“It doesn’t matter what degree of talent she possesses … nobody ever starved possessing what she’s got.”
-Variety Magazine‘s review of Jean Harlow in the 1930′s Howard Hughes’ film Hell’s Angels.
-This is a […]
+"It doesn't matter what degree of talent she possesses ... nobody ever starved possessing what she's got."
+Variety Magazine's review of Jean Harlow in the 1930's Howard Hughes' film Hell's Angels.
+This is a tough one because the more I stared at this photo and then researched it, the more convinced I became that it … Continue reading Jean “Baby” Harlow.
+Dead at 26.

 What I Will Look Like in 40 Years